LexGrishin/Severstal_docker_instruction/README.md

 3. Put your solution code, model weights and all necessary files into *template* folder.
 4. Now you should wrap you inference code for Efficiency scoring.
 Open *app.py* template and place your inference code into `app()` function.
 5. Then you should modify *Dockerfile* template.
 Open *Dockerfile* template and place commands to install necessary libs and dependencies there.
-6. Open terminal and change dir to *template* folder:
+6. Open terminal and change dir to *template* folder.
+Replace *path_to_template_folder* with your path and run command:
     ```bash
     $ cd path_to_template_folder
     ```
-7. Build Docker image:
+7. Replace *your_docker_image_name* with some name and build Docker image with command:
     ```bash
     $ sudo docker build -f Dockerfile -t your_docker_image_name .
     ```